 Trusted roots are the foundation upon which chains of trust are built in CA certificates.
 Underlying a certificate issued by a certificate authority is a root, self-signed certificate.
-There also can be intermediate certificates in the chain.
 In the trading engine trusting a CA root means you trust all certificates issued by that CA. Conversely, if you elect not to trust a CA root, the trading engine will not trust any certificates issued by that CA. Document trading fails in the trading engine when a non-trusted certificate is used.